daynejones/Garage-Door-Pi/README.md

 Garage-Door-Pi
 ==============

-A mobile(and desktop friendly) web app that will open your garage door, provided you have set up the raspberry pi properly.
+A mobile(and desktop friendly) web app that will open your garage door, provided you have set up a raspberry pi to initiate the garage door.

 Steps for reproducing my setup: